We have a new bunny

 Fern has customised her bunny run

-Fern was obviously not impressed and pulled it down again.
+Obviously not impressed with our handiwork, Fern pulled it down again.
 I guess we are a bit daft, because we kept putting it back up and were trying to think of away to secure it permanently.
-Then Fern pulled it down flipped it over and started chewing on it.
+Then we saw Fern actually lift it up and pull it down, not happy with her act of remodelling she flipped it over and started chewing on it.
 We finally got the message, so Fern’s bunny run no longer has a ramp.

 Fern is looking very pleased with herself and happily jumps up into the bed box without the annoyance of a ramp in the way.